harshsrivastav8055/stock_price/readme.md

     <br />
     <a href="https://github.com/github_username/repo_name">View Demo</a>
     <br/>
-    <p>Hey this project is for showcasing real time market price of stocks with the help of line chart</p>
+    <p>Hey this project is for showcasing the real-time market price of stocks with the help of a line chart</p>
   </p>
 </div>